 Thu Thiem Bridge is one of my favorite places to hang out, or take some time to myself and enjoy watching Saigon come to life from the opposite side of the river.
 You should visit in the afternoon when the weather is cooler and the sun is ready to go down.
 This bridge offers you a beautiful picture of a developing Saigon – a wonderful contrast right in front of you – with all skyscrapers neighboring slums and construction sites.

 5. A boat trip around the Thanh Da Peninsula

 Take a boat trip to the green and picturesque Thanh Da Peninsula for a perfect getaway trip on weekends.
 In Binh Quoi parks 1, 2, and 3, you and your family can go for a picnic, go fishing, or play sports on the riverbank.
 If that all sounds too energetic, just relax and enjoy some good food or coffee in one of the riverside cafes.

 6. Book a room at one of the riverside hotels

 Another attractive way to experience the Saigon River is by staying in hotels that have a gorgeous river view.
 Some of these hotels include are Renaissance Riverside Hotel Saigon, Lotte Hotel Legend Saigon, Liberty Central Saigon Riverside Hotel, and Hotel Majestic Saigon.
-However, at the moment there is a huge construction site by the Saigon River for the upcoming metro and bridge so the view might be messy and you will need earplugs to block all the noise from both the crazy traffic and the constructions that go on.
+However, at the moment there is a huge construction site by the Saigon River for the upcoming metro and bridge so the view might be messy and you will need earplugs to block all the noise from both the crazy traffic and the construction that go on.